Introduction to Next Generation Sequencing for PGD

 We now know that many normal appearing embryos have abnormalities in the number of chromosomes (aneuploidy).
 These abnormalities are the leading cause of IVF implantation failure and spontaneous miscarriage.

 Based on these facts, studies were performed to try to identify and exclude from transfer those embryos with chromosome abnormalities.
-This type of testing is known as preimplantation genetic screening or PGS.
-In the initial studies on PGS, a single cell was removed from an eight cell embryo and tested using a technology known as fluorescence in situ hybridization (FISH).
-These early studies showed promising results and resulted in the widespread use of PGS in IVF.
+This type of testing is known as preimplantation genetic testing or PGT.
+In the initial studies on PGT, a single cell was removed from an eight cell embryo and tested using a technology known as fluorescence in situ hybridization (FISH).
+These early studies showed promising results and resulted in the widespread use of PGT in IVF.
 Subsequently, however, better large scale studies failed to find an improvement in the chance for live birth using FISH from biopsies at the eight cell stage.
 As a consequence, this type of testing has become largely obsolete.

 One possible reason for the failure of this technique is that the results obtained FISH were limited to only a few of the 23 total chromosomes in human beings.
 We now know that abnormalities may occur in any of the 23 chromosomes.
 This led to the use of more robust, automated technologies which were capable of looking at all 23 pairs of chromosomes.